 open areas between the stitch lines that appear to puff up as a quilt

-Quilting is often combined with spot embossing.
+Quilting is often combined with spot embossing (a signature boss)

 random registration embossing / laminating - One of several ways in which two layers or plies of embossed product are brought together in a laminating nip for a general process known as double-nip embossing laminating.
 In random registration, also called DERL (for double embossed random lamination), the embossing elements do not engage, and do not even maintain a fixed relationship to each other betweent the two embossing rollers.
 An adhesive glue is applied to the tips of the raised elements of one of the two layers to be laminated while it is still in contact with its embossing roller.
 Since registration is random, many of these elements will not come into good contact with the opposing layer, and the glue will be wasted.
 Additional pressure in the marrying nip or shoe will be required for a good bond.
 Other versions of embossing laminating are nested, and pin-to-pin.